 Upon your arrival in Kathmandu, our representative from Namaste Nepal Trekking & Research Hub will pick you up from the airport.
 He will be displaying a NNTR sideboard outside the airport terminal.
 Transfer to the selected hotel.
 In the afternoon pre-trip meeting will be holding at our office.
 During this meeting we will introduce your trek and or tour leader/guide, so please make sure that you ask all the questions and concerns.
-For the meeting please make sure you bring passport, 2 copies passport size photos and your travel insurance policy copy (if you haven’t sent by email before).
+For the meeting please make sure you bring your passport, 2 copies of passport size photos, and your travel insurance policy copy (if you haven’t sent it by email before).
 And sign the legally binding trip form as well as the non-liability disclaimer.

 After breakfast, your sightseeing tour of Kathmandu valley will start.
 You will have a professional tour guide with a private vehicle.
-Today you will visit following cultural wonders of Kathmandu valley:
+Today you will visit the following cultural wonders of Kathmandu valley:

 Is an ancient religious architecture atop a hill in the Kathmandu Valley, Swayambhunath is among the oldest religious sites in Nepal.
 The Swayambhunath consists of a stupa and a variety of shrines and temples.
-A Tibetan monastery, museum and library are more recent additions.
+A Tibetan monastery, museum, and library are more recent additions.
 And we can see the 360-degree view of Kathmandu valley.
 This will be a good way to start your day with

 Pashupatinath Temple is one of the most important and significant Hindu temples of Lord Shiva in the world.
 Located on the bank of the Holy Bagmati River near the airport.
 The major temple is strictly for Hindus only even though you are not allowed to go inside the main temple you can clearly see the temple and the activities from the other bank of the river.